Frequently Asked Questions

 Sorry for the confusion.

-Essentially there are 4 types of paper RP, RB, SP and ST. The recycled versions of each of those types are coming up in the future.
+Essentially we produce 4 types of mineral papers, RP, RB, SP and ST. The recycled versions of each of those types are coming up in the future.

 - RP is the paper type.